sadlerap/sbo-rabbitmq-sample/blog_post.md

 integrations with other products, you can read our release announcement [here](https://docs.google.com/document/d/1VgTMKlc9B1_32hGT1AnZhzEjomGKwlTYc4nZ7QudkpU/edit#), which covers those details.
-In this post, we will be looking at an example of binding in action using the Service Binding Operator.
+In this post, we will be looking at an example of binding in action using Service Binding Operator.

 # An example

-Let's say I have two kubernetes services, `producer` and `consumer`, that talk to a RabbitMQ instance using AMQP.  `producer` periodically produces data that `consumer` reads and acts on.
+Let's say you have two kubernetes services, `producer` and `consumer`, that talk to a RabbitMQ instance using AMQP.  `producer` periodically produces data that `consumer` reads and acts on.
 For the sake of this demonstration, that action is printing whatever it receives to `stdout`.

-We'll return to the concept of binding once we have everything setup.
-For now, let's get our RabbitMQ cluster setup on a local kubernetes cluster (I prototype with `minikube`, but the instructions would be the same if you were to run this on an OpenShift cluster).
+## Installing prerequisites

-First, we can setup the RabbitMQ operator:
+First, install the RabbitMQ operator:
 ```bash
 kubectl apply -f https://github.com/rabbitmq/cluster-operator/releases/latest/download/cluster-operator.yml
 ```

-Next, we'll need to install Operator Lifecycle Manager (OLM), a prerequisite for the Service Binding Operator:
+Next, you'll need to install Operator Lifecycle Manager (OLM), a prerequisite for Service Binding Operator:
 ```bash
 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.19.1/install.sh | bash -s v0.19.1
 ```

 NOTE: yes, doing `curl ... | bash` isn't the best in terms of security.
 If this is a concern for you, you can instead save the installation script to a location in your filesystem and execute the script from there after inspecting its contents.

-We'll also need the Service Binding Operator:
+You'll also need to install Service Binding Operator:
 ```bash
 kubectl apply -f https://operatorhub.io/install/service-binding-operator.yaml
 ```

+## Deploying

-Next, we want to have our `producer` and `consumer` running on our kubernetes cluster.
+Next, you'll want to have `producer` and `consumer` running on the kubernetes cluster.
 For convenience, I've authored two containers that provide this functionality; their sources can be found [here](https://github.com/sadlerap/sbo-rabbitmq-sample).